Edinburgh-Genome-Foundry/saboteurs/docs/index.rst

    :alt: Travis CI build status

-Saboteurs is a Python library to detect bad elements (or *weakest links*) from success/failure data.
+Saboteurs is a Python library to detect failure-causing elements from success/failure data.

 We use it at the `Edinburgh Genome Foundry <http://genomefoundry.org/>`_ to identify defectuous genetic parts early: